-Margaret Renkl is the author of Late Migrations: A Natural History of Love and Loss and Graceland, at Last: Notes on Hope and Heartache From the American South.
-She is also a contributing opinion writer for The New York Times, where her essays appear each Monday.
-Her work has also appeared in Guernica, Literary Hub, Oxford American, River Teeth, and The Sewanee Review, among others.
+Margaret Renkl is the author of Late Migrations: A Natural History of Love and Loss (Milkweed Editions, 2019) and Graceland, at Last: Notes on Hope and Heartache From the American South (Milkweed Editions, 2021).
+Her new book, The Comfort of Crows: A Backyard Year, will be released in October 2023.
+Renkl is contributing opinion writer for The New York Times, where her essays appear each Monday.
 A graduate of Auburn University and the University of South Carolina, she lives in Nashville.

 Growing up in Alabama, Renkl was a devoted reader, an explorer of riverbeds and red-dirt roads, and a fiercely loved daughter.
 In Late Migrations, she traces a tender and honest portrait of her complicated parents—her exuberant, creative mother; her steady, supportive father—and of the bittersweet moments that accompany a child’s transition to caregiver.
 Gorgeously illustrated by the author’s brother, Billy Renkl, Late Migrations won the 2020 Reed Award for Environmental Writing and was A TODAY Show #ReadWithJenna Book Club Pick.